CryptoMonzt0r/neodash-testing/doc/tor.md

 	./neodashd -proxy=127.0.0.1:9050

-2. Run a neodash hidden server
+2. Run a Neodash Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/neodash-service/
+	HiddenServiceDir /var/lib/tor/neodashcore-service/
-	HiddenServicePort 7135 127.0.0.1:7135
+	HiddenServicePort 9915 127.0.0.1:9915
-	HiddenServicePort 17135 127.0.0.1:17135
+	HiddenServicePort 19915 127.0.0.1:19915

-The directory can be different of course, but (both) port numbers should be equal to your neodashd's P2P listen port (7135 by default).
+The directory can be different of course, but (both) port numbers should be equal to your neodashd's P2P listen port (9915 by default).

-	-externalip=X   You can tell neodash about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/neodash-service/hostname.
+	-externalip=X   You can tell Neodash Core about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/neodashcore-service/hostname.
 Onion addresses are given
-	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).
+	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).